yifanzhang-pro/M-MAE/README.md

 **Minor points:**
 1. We add a linear classifier to monitor the online linear accuracy and its gradient will not be backpropagated to the backbone encoder.
-2. For efficiency, we only train M-MAE for 200 epochs, and accordingly, we adopt 20 warmup epochs.
+2. For efficiency, we only train M-MAE for 200 epochs, and accordingly, we adopt 40 warmup epochs for ViT-Large.